 Fig.1 illustrates the blood glucose levels measured in mmol/L before and after four weeks of treatment across different experimental groups.
 The normal group maintained stable glucose levels, with values of 5.62 and 5.54 mmol/L, respectively.
 In contrast, the STZIDRs group exhibited a significant reduction from 20.04 to 18.94 mmol/L after treatment.
 Notably, both the STZ + Linagliptin and STZ + Tamarind indica groups showed dramatic decreases in glucose levels, dropping from 19.56 to 7.78 mmol/L and from 19.80 to 7.94 mmol/L, respectively.

 Fig.1.
-Effect of Tamarindus indica on Blood Glucose Level at Day 1 and after four week in STZIDs.
+Effect of Tamarindus indica on Blood Glucose Level at Day 1 and after four weeks in STZIDs.
 Data were represented as mean ± SEM and n=5 in each group. #p<0.05 when compared with normal group, *p˂0.05 when compared with diabetic control group.

 3.2 Effect on Lipid Profile